Mount Karadağ

 Karadağ (literally: Black mountain) is an extinct volcano in Karaman Province, Turkey.
-The mountain, which used to be a heavily inhabited mountain in the Hittite and Byzantine periods, is now used mostly for telecommunication purposes, but historical remains are still preserved, which many historical structures are still present.
+The mountain, which was heavily inhabited in the Hittite and Byzantine periods, is now used mostly for telecommunications, but many historical structures are still visible.

 Geography

-The Karadağ volcano rises in between the Çumra lowlands and the Hotamış marsh.
-The Mahalaç Peak is the highest point of the mountain, at 2288 m.
-The caldera, also called the Uluçukur caldera, has a diameter of 2 km to 1.5 km with a depth of 150 m.
-Surrounding the caldera can be found some lava domes.
-The volcanic complex covers an area of around 600 km2.
+The Karadağ volcano rises between the Çumra lowlands and the Hotamış marsh.
+The Mahalaç Peak is its highest point, at 2288 m.
+The caldera, the Uluçukur caldera, has a diameter of 2 km to 1.5 km with a depth of 150 m.
+Surrounding the caldera are lava domes.
+The volcanic complex covers around 600 km2.

 Route to mountain

 The mountain is accessible by car.
 Departing from Karaman, along the Karaman-Kılbasan road, making a left turn after passing Kılbasan will lead you to the mountain.
 Buildings of official institutions being located in the peak makes it easier to access the crater.
-The road from the older ages is thought to be near the current road.
+The historical road is thought to be near the current road.

 Flora and fauna

-The region is home to around 250 wild horses.
-On the mountain also can be found other animals such as feral sheep.
+The region is home to around 250 wild horses and many feral sheep.

-The mountain is located near the Mediterranean Sea, which means it's climate is a mix of Mediterranean climate and continental climate.
+The mountain Karadağ is located near the Mediterranean Sea, which means its climate is a mix of Mediterranean and continental climate.
 Due to this, the area is mostly covered by maquis.
 However, there are also some endemic plants, including the Astragalus vestitus.

 Geologic history

-Volcanic activity in this volcano occurred in 4 phases (periods).
-The volcanic activity started in the end of Pliocene and continued until the end of Pleistocene.
+Volcanic activity in this volcano occurred in 4 phases.
+It started at the end of Pliocene and continued until the end of Pleistocene.
 The oldest materials (around 2.3 million years old).
 The following volcanics have an age of around 1.95-2.05 million years old, which can be found in Kızıldağ, a cinder cone in the northeast of the main mountain.
 Later activity at the summit resulted in the creation of a caldera 1.1 million years ago.
 With these eruptions, andesites, tuffs, pumicites and formations of breccia were observed.
 In the north flank of the caldera, within the tuffs base surge sediments are visible.
 In the last period, the 4th period, near Madenşehri, younger andesite rocks were found.
 Older Neogene rocks were also found, consisting of conglomerates, limestones and sandstones in the area of the caldera.